-After the excitement of December & January holidays, less people are travelling, flights are cheaper, and accommodation prices have come down.
-It’s much nicer travelling business, staying in premium safari camps and riding the savanna plains with little or no crowds.
+After the excitement of the December & January holidays, fewer people are traveling, flights are cheaper, and accommodation prices have come down.
+It’s a much nicer traveling business, staying in premium safari camps and riding the savanna plains with little or no crowds.

 4. The temperatures are a little higher during the day

-With temperatures around the 30 degree Celsius mark, the weather’s perfect for making the most of hotel and safari camp swimming pools.
-Walking the rainforest jungle floor on a steamy hot day gives the right temperatures under the shadows of massively huge old trees.
-Great time for a Hike in Bwindi Impenetrable Forest.
+With temperatures around the 30 degrees Celsius mark, the weather’s perfect for enjoying hotel and safari camp swimming pools.
+Walking the rainforest jungle floor on a steamy hot day gives the right temperatures under the shadows of massively huge old trees—a great time for a Hike in Bwindi Impenetrable Forest.
 Oh, and if you live in the Northern Hemisphere, coming back to winter with a tan isn’t bad either.

 5. The pleasant evenings

-Uganda’s cities have an awesome outdoorsy nightlife especialy the big ones Jinja, Kampala and Mbarara; think rooftop bars, beer gardens and outdoor restaurants.
-Order a Tusker or Nile Special beer and a ‘relex’ (a pan fried egg and wheat dish) and settle in for an evening of travel stories with your fellow adventurers.
+Uganda’s cities have an awesome outdoorsy nightlife, especially the big one’s Jinja, Kampala, and Mbarara; think rooftop bars, beer gardens, and outdoor restaurants.
+Order a Tusker or Nile Special beer and a ‘relax’ (a pan-fried egg and wheat dish) and settle in for an evening of travel stories with your fellow adventurers.

 6. It’s a great time for bird watching

-It’s ALWAYS a good time of year for bird watching in East Africa, but from September to April migratory birds from North Africa and Europe make their way south to nest, and take advantage of the warm (and dry) weather.
-Along with seeing spectacular local birds like Black-headed lapwing, Orange weaver, Red-throated alethe and the famous rare and near-endemic Shoebill.
+It’s always a good time of year for bird watching in East Africa, but from September to April, migratory birds from North Africa and Europe make their way south to nest and take advantage of the warm (and dry) weather.
+Along with seeing spectacular local birds like Black-headed Lapwing, Orange Weaver, Red-throated lathe, and the famous rare and near-endemic Shoebill.